Hank Baskett: Reality television

 Baskett co-stars in a spinoff of The Girls Next Door, titled Kendra, which focuses on his wife Kendra Wilkinson's life after leaving the Playboy Mansion.
 The Girls Next Door executive producer Kevin Burns serves in the same capacity on the series.
 The show premiered on June 7, 2009, and had record-breaking numbers for E! with 2.6 million viewers, the highest-rated reality debut for the network since 2002's premiere of The Anna Nicole Show.
 E! ordered eight episodes.
 Season 2 ran from March 14 until June 8, 2010.
 The show was renewed once more, and the third season began airing in November 2010.
 The fourth season of the show premiered September 2011.
 The show has ended its run on E! and has now become Kendra on Top which began airing on WE tv on Tuesday, June 5, 2012.
 Season 2 ran from September to November 2013 and season 3 ran from October to November 2014.

 Personal life

 Baskett proposed to his girlfriend, former Playboy model Kendra Wilkinson, on top of the Space Needle after dating for six months.
-The couple married on June 27, 2009 at the Playboy Mansion.
+The couple married on June 27, 2009, at the Playboy Mansion.
 Baskett and Wilkinson have a son, Henry Randall "Hank" Baskett IV (born December 11, 2009) and daughter, Alijah Mary Baskett (born May 16, 2014).
-The couple divorced in 2018 after Baskett was allegedly discovered having an affair with a transgender model.
+In 2014, reports surfaced of Baskett having an affair while Wilkinson was eight months pregnant with their daughter.
+The couple divorced in 2018.

 Baskett resides in Voorhees Township, New Jersey.